 Our human capital resources objectives include recruiting, retaining, training, and motivating our personnel.
 The principal purposes of our incentive compensation policies are to attract, retain, and reward personnel through the granting of equity-based and cash-based compensation awards, in order to increase stockholder value and the success of our company by motivating such individuals to perform to the best of their ability and achieve our objectives.
-We strive to foster a diverse and inclusive culture and environment that encourages active dialogue and robust engagement on the issues most salient to employee satisfaction and believe our employees are empowered to play a significant role in shaping the direction and success of the company.
+Embracing diversity and inclusivity, we foster a culture that encourages open dialogue and active engagement on matters crucial to employee contentment.
+Empowering our employees to contribute significantly to the company's trajectory and achievements is integral to our ethos.